Why I’m protesting against my Israeli government | Close Up

 Credits:

-Writers: Tierney Bonini, Flavia Cappellini
+Writers: Tierney Bonini

 Editor: Antonia Perello